harenber/ptc-go/README.md

 First I wish to thank Martin Hebnes Pedersen, LA5NTA, for developing Pat, his patience and for his helpful code reviews.
 Further thanks to my good friend Brett Ruiz, PJ2BR, for providing a second station for beta-testing.
+And thanks to @blockmurder for his patches.